Cal Poly MS Accounting Program

 The Value of the Cal Poly MS Accounting DegreeThe Accounting Area in the Orfalea College of Business offers a Master of Science in Accounting with specializations in Tax (MSA-Tax) and Financial Accounting (MSA-FA).

 The Master of Science in Accounting program is a one-year intensive program that enables its graduates to meet the academic requirements for licensure as a Certified Public Accountant in California.
-The program takes into account the new credit requirements for CPA licensure which take effect January 1, 2014.
+The program takes into account the new credit requirements for CPA licensure which took effect January 1, 2014.
 Students preparing to become licensed CPAs will be candidates for careers with international public accounting firms, regional and local CPA firms, industry and government.
 Students may select a specialization in financial accounting or taxation.
 The curriculum in each program requires 45 units of study.

 View MS Accounting Course Catalog